javascript-tutorial/en.javascript.info/1-js/4-object-basics/07-object-toprimitive/article.md

 Just think about cases when such conversion may be necessary.
 For instance, numeric conversion happens when we compare an object against a primitive: `user > 18`.
 But what such comparison actually means?
 Are we going to compare `18` against user's age?
 Then it would be more obvious to write `user.age > 18`.
 And it's easier to read and understand it too.

 Or, for a string conversion...
 Where does it happen?
 Usually, when we output an object.
 But simple ways of object-as-string output like `alert(user)` are only used for debugging and logging purposes.
-For real stuff, the output is more complicated, we may need to configure it with additional parameters.
-That's why it is usually implemented with object methods like `user.format()` or even in more advanced ways.
+For real stuff, the output is more complicated.
+That's why it is usually implemented with object methods like `user.format(...)` or even in more advanced ways.

-So, most of the time, it's more flexible and gives more readable code to explicitly write an object property or call a method than rely on the conversion.
+So, most of the time, it's more flexible and gives more readable code to explicitly get an object property or call a method than rely on the conversion.

 That said, there are still valid reasons why we should know how to-primitive conversion works.

-- Simple object-as-string output may be useable sometimes.
+- Simple object-as-string output is useable sometimes.
-- Many built-in objects implement their own to-primitive conversion, we plan to cover that.
+- Many built-in objects implement their own to-primitive conversion, we need to know how to work with that.
 - Sometimes an unexpected conversion happens, and we should understand what's going on.
 - Okay, the final one.
 There are quizzes and questions on interviews that rely on that knowledge.
-Looks like people think it's a good sigh that person understands Javascript if he knows type conversions well.
+Looks like people think it's a good sign that person understands Javascript if he knows type conversions well.

 ## ToPrimitive

 The algorithm of object-to-primitive conversion is called `ToPrimitive` in [the specification](https://tc39.github.io/ecma262/#sec-toprimitive).